 The Central African Republic (CAR) held presidential and partial legislative elections on December 27, 2020.
 Voting was disrupted in some areas, so consequently, those constituencies will hold the first round of their legislative elections on March 14, 2021.
 In addition, some of the constituencies that did vote on December 27 will hold runoff elections for their legislators.

-Meanwhile, local elections – which have not taken place in the Central African Republic since 1988 – are also due in 2020/2021, although it is far from clear when or whether they will happen.
+Meanwhile, local elections – which have not taken place in the Central African Republic since 1988 – have been proposed for September 2022, although it is far from clear whether they will actually take place.

-These elections are taking place in the context of a humanitarian crisis and a crisis of governance.
+The Central African Republic is in the midst of a humanitarian crisis and a crisis of governance.
 The country has had multiparty elections since 1993, but a series of coups and instability have prevented democracy from flourishing.

 Sectarian clashes have been taking place since 2013, when Seleka (“alliance” in Sango, a local language) Muslim insurgents forced President François Bozizé (who himself had seized power in a 2003 coup) from office and installed Michel Djotodia, a Muslim and a northerner.
 Because CAR is more than 80 percent Christian and animist and about 10-15 percent Muslim, southern Christians had held the presidency since independence from France in 1960.
 Therefore, having a Muslim president caused some controversy.
 In response, southern Christian militias called “anti-Balaka” (“invincible” in Sango) clashed with the government and attacked civilians.